What is Wing Chun?

 The nun who escaped was Ng Moy, and she was very skilled in martial arts.
 She made her way to the southwest of China to the White Crane Temple.
 One evening, she saw a crane fighting a wild cat.
 Each time the cat attacked, it failed to hurt the crane.
 The crane seemed very calm and looked as if it knew what to do.
 Eventually the cat became exhausted and ran away.
 Ng Moy noticed that the crane used very skillful methods to fight the cat: it did not use a lot of energy and it appeared very relaxed.
 This gave her much to think about, and she stared to create a new martial art…

 Philosophy of Wing Chun

 The philosophy of Wing Chun teaches you how to keep yourself centred.
 This idea comes form the principles of Buddhism, Daoism and Confucianism.
 Through the practice of Wing Chun you can understand how to balance your life.
-In life, there may be something you want but you cannot do just as you please to obtain it.
+In life, there may be something you want, but you can’t do just as you please to obtain it.
 You have to make the circumstances appropriate before things fall into place.
-This take experience and a lot of practice, it is not just luck.
-Without skill, luck will no last.
+This takes experience and a lot of practice, it is not just good luck.
+Without skill, luck will not last.
 Good luck is made from a lot of experience, just like the flowers and fruit you see on the tree.
 They only appear when the tree is growing in the right conditions, with the correct amount of water, air and sunlight.

-A Wing Chun practitioner has to practise hard as well as contend with difficulty and failure in order to become successful.
+A Wing Chun practitioner has to practice hard as well as contend with difficulty and failure in order to become successful.
 Wing Chun has two parts which we all have to practice.
 One part is based on skill and the other part on energy.
-Through practising Wing Chun, you can train yourself to become more centred and grounded person.
+Through practicing Wing Chun, you can train yourself to become more centered and grounded person.

 Principle of Wing Chun